RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 ---

-When you import the _smallrye-health extension_, the _/health_ endpoint is automatically exposed directly that can be used to run the health check procedures.
+When you import the _smallrye-health extension_, the `/health` endpoint is automatically exposed directly that can be used to run the health check procedures.

  * Run the Inventory application via `mvn compile quarkus:dev` or click on **Build and Run Locally** in Commands Palette:

 ![codeready-workspace-maven]({% image_path quarkus-dev-run-paletter.png %})

- * Access the `health check` endpoint using `curl http://localhost:8080/health` and the result looks like:
+ * In a separate Terminal, access the `health check` endpoint using `curl http://localhost:8080/health` and the result should look like:

 ~~~json
 {